 In the 18th century, the French categorized this 'creeping or latent' atrocity as a disease associated with the work of prostitutes.

-Herpes is actually a family of DNA viruses called Herpesviridae.
+Herpes is actually Herpes is a family of DNA viruses called Herpesviridae.
 The family consists of Alphaherpesviridae, Betaherpesviridae, and Gammaherpesviridae, which cause HSV-1 (cold sores) and HSV-2 (genital herpes), genital warts, chicken pox, shingles, and the Epstein-Barr virus (mononucleosis).
+These viruses tend not to leave their hosts and often cause recurring infections.
+When inactive they reside dormant in their host.
+To remain dormant is considered ‘in remission’.
+There is no cure for Herpes Simplex Virus, but you can put herpes in remission.

 According to Don Ward Hackett, when a herpes virus initially enters a skin, or epithelial, cell, it begins shedding its outer layers, releasing viral proteins to perform their functions, but a small subset of viral proteins remains bound to the DNA-filled capsid, a protein shell that holds the DNA that will turn the cell into a herpes virus factory.